strangebuzz/phpquiz/README.md

 You can find the dev notes in the [README.txt][8] file.

+To see the changes you do the assets (Js, CSS), you must run yarn watch with the following command:

+  * `make watch`

 Coding standards
 ----------------

-Execute this command to run PHPStan:
+Execute this command to run [PHPStan][9]:

 ```bash
 $ make cs